Drupal for large (distributed) development teams and staged

 “easy to use”.
 Yet what that means to

-end-users (who uses FTP to upload Drupal to a web host, and customizes
+end-users (who use FTP to upload Drupal to a web host, and customize

-it though the admin interface), is different from what that means to
+it through the admin interface), is different from what that means to

 developers (who customize Drupal extensively, need staged deployments